mccright/rand-notes/Commercial_Surveillance_Notes.md

 I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only ["*what I can get out of any given technology*" but "*what that technology gets from me*."](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)

 * Where are you? / Where where you? / Where have you been? / ...and when?
+ * Using the location data above, are you sharing information about the constellations of relationships that make up your life?
+* What do you say (*and what do other say around you*)?
+Is what you "say" a useful proxy for what you think?...what you value?
 * Where do you invest your *attention*? / ...and when?
+* Where are your assets?
+* What is the scale of the financial (*and other*) assets that you own/control?
+ * What type(s) of authentication do you use to protect your financial (*and other*) assets?
 * What do you buy?
 Where do you buy? / How do you spend? / ...and when?
 * What do you eat? / ...and when?
 * Who are you? / Bodily? / Legally? / Politically?
 * What do you care about?
 * Who do you *listen* to?
+* Who do you *know*?
+* Who do you *meet*?
 * Who have you been *close to*?
+* What types of events appear to change your behavior(s)?
 * What types of influencing techniques change your behaviors?
 * Have you ever been *close to* any primary *target of serveillance*?